gdbroman/broman.blog/posts/bold.md

 > <cite>– Peter Thiel's preface to The Sovereign Individual</cite>
 >

 Either it's a terminator that will kill you or it's The Matrix that will enslave you.
 Nothing to be done – perhaps start an underground fight club.
-Culture in its current form is not optimistic and will not support your inventiveness.
+Culture in its current form is not optimistic, does not encourage inventiveness.

 But one way to break out of our increasingly homogenous, Netflix-watching, Uber-eating culture, is to not take great ideas for granted.
-Choose a tested book and reread it 15 times.
-And by God, do not log it on Goodreads.
+Choose a tested book and reread it 15 times – and by God, do not log it on Goodreads.

 ## The Status Trap

-To think about the future does not mean adding another line item to your resume.
-It does not mean getting another degree or certificate.
-It does not mean landing a high-status job.
-Pursuing these things will put you on a track, but it is not thinking about the future, because thinking about the future cannot be tracked.
+Thinking about the future cannot be tracked.
+To think about the future does not mean getting another certificate or high-status job.
+Pursuing these things will put you on a track towards short-term stability and social acceptance, but it is not thinking about the future, because thinking about the future cannot be tracked.

-All that is certain about the future is that it must be different.
-No one knows how, but you must be bold enought to think you do.
+The future is different, and you must be bold enough to think you know how.